What is Struvite?

 Struvite is also sometimes called triple phosphate, based on some early studies that had misidentified the minerals.
 The name has stuck, though, so you may hear this term.

-Historically, feline bladder stones could virtually be counted on to be struvite, as opposed to some other type of mineral.
-Nowadays, due to widespread cat food reformulation in the 1980s, approximately 50% of feline bladder stones are struvite and the other 50% are calcium oxalate.
+Before widespread cat food reformulation in the 1980s, feline bladder stones could virtually be counted on to be struvite, as opposed to some other type of mineral.
+Nowadays, approximately 50% of feline bladder stones are struvite and the other 50% are calcium oxalate.
+The therapy for each of these stones is different so it is important to know which type of stone a cat has in order to provide proper treatment and prevention.

 If Struvite Crystals are Normal, Why do Some Cats Form Stones?